EduardoZepeda/coffee-bytes-hugo/content/posts/resena-de-django-for-professionals/index.md

 ---
-title: "Resena de Django for Professionals"
+title: "Reseña de Django for Professionals"
 date: "2020-04-15"
 categories:
   - "django"